syniol/golang-oauth-password-grant/README.md

 ## Clients API
-This endpoint is responsible for creating a new client/user to be inserted in database.
+Clients endpoint is responsible for creating a new client/user to be inserted in database.

 ```text
 POST  oauth2/clients HTTP/1.1